rfcx/arbimon-legacy/TEST_NOTES.md

 # Arbimon Test Notes
 Test Notes are used to list what pages / components / features / user flows are affected by each update.

+## v3.0.33

+- CE-1101 A search bar is updated for projects across Arbimon
+  - Test that user sees the the search input in navbar and can search all projects across Arbimon.
+Any public projects or ones the user has access to.
+  - The search input text should say “Search projects”
+  - The user can see scroll bar to see other projects
+  - The mobile works correct for different headers/pages.
+The search bar changes to the search icon for mobile styles.
+When the user clicks on the search icon it will display the search row below the navbar bar

 ## v3.0.32

 - CE-1065 Patten Matching list loads quicker